libmapper/libmapper/doc/tutorials/tutorial_c.md

 mpr_sig_reserve_inst(mpr_sig sig, int num, mpr_id *ids, void **data);
 ~~~

-If the `ids` argument is null _libmpr_ will automatically assign unique ids to
+If the `ids` argument is null _libmapper_ will automatically assign unique ids to
 the reserved instances.

 After reserving instances you can update a specific instance using
 `mpr_sig_set_value()`.

 The `instance` argument does not have to be considered as an array index - it
-can be any value that is convenient for labelling your instance. _libmpr_
+can be any value that is convenient for labelling your instance. _libmapper_
 will internally create a map from your id label to one of the preallocated
 instance structures.